mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 The service, which response us with the address of the source of the request is what STUN does.
 Now when we have the IP address of the NAT we can use a new ICE candidate called reflexive ICE candidate, with value the IP address and port, which the NAT server used in the network address translation.

+As next step lets take a look at our application.
+The application has two main components:

+- back-end - the application server, which is responsible for the communication between the different peers until a p2p connection is established (the `Web App` from the sequence diagram above)
+- web app - the AngularJS application, which is the actual multi-user video chat (`Alice` and `Bob` from the sequence diagram above are two different instances of this application)

+You can try the application at [Heroku](https://mgechev-webrtc.herokuapp.com).

-## Backend
+## Back-end

-In this section we will implement our backend.
-The backend is the `Web App` component from the sequence diagram above.
+In this section we will implement our back-end.
+The back-end is the `Web App` component from the sequence diagram above.
 Basically it's main functionality is to provide static files (htmls, js, css) and to redirect requests by the peers.

 This component will maintain a collection of rooms, to each room we will have associated collection of `socket.io` sockets of the peers connected to the given room.

-In order to implement the whole functionality of our WebRTC application with JavaScript we can use Node.js for our backend.
+In order to implement the whole functionality of our WebRTC application with JavaScript we can use Node.js for our back-end.

 So let's begin!